2023 HR Compliance Calendar [Free Download]

-Jan.
-31 – Distribute W2 Forms to Employees.
+January 31 – Distribute W-2 Forms to Employees.
 A W-2 form is used to provide important tax information to your employees—including gross pay, federal taxes withheld, state taxes withheld, Medicare taxes withheld, Social Security withholdings, and retirement contributions.

-Jan.
-31 – IRS Form 940 Due.
+January 31 – IRS Form 940 Due (if quarterly FUTA taxes were not paid when due).
 Form 940 is used to report your annual Federal Unemployment Tax Act (FUTA) tax.
 Along with state unemployment tax, FUTA tax funds are used to pay unemployment compensation to workers who have lost their jobs.
 For assistance with filling out this form, visit our FUTA Taxes and Form 940 article.

-Feb.
-1 – Form 1099-NEC.
+January 31 – Distribute Form 1099-NEC.
 A 1099-NEC form is used to report independent contractor pay information (total amount paid, if $600 or more).
-You must provide all contract employees with a copy of their 1099-NEC by Feb.
-1. The NEC (non-employee compensation) form replaces the former 1099-MISC for reporting independent contractor pay.
+You must provide all contract employees with a copy of their 1099-NEC by Jan.
+31. The NEC (non-employee compensation) form replaces the former 1099-MISC for reporting independent contractor pay.

-Feb.
-28 – Forms 1094-C and 1095-C – Paper Filing Deadline.
+February 28 – Forms 1094-C and 1095-C – Paper Filing Deadline.
 These forms are used for ACA compliance for applicable large employers (ALE) to report health insurance information.
 The 1094 form acts as a cover sheet and the 1095 form should be submitted to the IRS.
 Feb.
 28 is the paper filing deadline to ensure your forms are received by the IRS in time.
-(E-file deadline is in March.)
+The e-file deadline is in March.

-Feb.
-28 – Forms 1094-B and 1095-B – Paper Filing Deadline.
+February 28 – Forms 1094-B and 1095-B – Paper Filing Deadline.
 These forms are used for ACA compliance for self-insured employers (those that do not qualify as an ALE) to report health insurance information.
 The 1094 form acts as a cover sheet, and the 1095 form should be submitted to the IRS.
 Feb.
 28 is the paper filing deadline to ensure your forms are received by the IRS in time.
-(E-file deadline is in March.)
+The e-file deadline is in March.

 March 1 – Multiple Employer Welfare Arrangement (MEWA) M-1 Form Due.
 This form is used to report health and other benefits to employees of two or more employers.
 Report information regarding a multiple employer welfare arrangement and any entity claiming exception (ECE).